 #2: Emulate your immersive in-person worship experience online

 As you’ve returned to regular in-person services, don’t forget about your online attendees.
-Data shows that substantial numbers of members and even non-members will continue to attend online worship services and are looking for a deep sense of belonging.
+Data shows that substantial members and even non-members will continue to attend online worship services and are looking for a deep sense of belonging.

-What’s more, 37% of faith donors reported the worship experience as one of their primary reasons for financially supporting their church.
+Moreover, 37% of faith donors reported the worship experience as one of their primary reasons for financially supporting their church.

 Previously, faith relationships were built upon physical proximity and the ability to gather in person.
 Yet, the way we form our social networks today has become increasingly decentralized.